 In past years the work of the NHSO has been centered in New Haven.
-Our new focus on regionalization has led to a rapid expansion of programs, especially in Hamden and Shelton.
-In 2013-2014 each of these towns hosted three Pops! performances.
+Our focus on regionalization has led to a rapid expansion of programs, especially in Hamden and Shelton.
+In 2014-2015, both towns hosted four Pops! performances.
 NHSO education programs supplement this performance schedule in the high schools and middle schools.
 This expansion provides increased performances opportunities for our musicians and provides more professional Pops concerts in more towns in Connecticut.

-The New Haven Symphony Orchestra’s live performances of family concerts and outdoor program exceed expectations, unite communities, delight, challenge, and inspire.
-We change lives, for the better.
+The New Haven Symphony Orchestra’s live performances of family concerts exceed expectations, unite communities, delight, challenge, and inspire.

 1. Live performances centered on symphony and pops concerts, supplemented by chamber and ensemble performances by orchestra members and guest artists;